Say Amen (Saturday Night): Sound and lyrics

 "Say Amen (Saturday Night)" is a pop rock song with influences of hip hop and electronica with a "dizzying swirl of synth-strings and pitch-shifted vocal samples."
 The track "features one of Urie's strongest vocal performances to date."
 The song is known for Urie's famous A5 to B5 near the end.
 It is written in the key of F-sharp minor.

 Music video

 Directed by Daniel "Cloud" Campos, the music video for "Say Amen (Saturday Night)" premiered on March 21, 2018.
 Panic! at the Disco frontman Brendon Urie confirmed that the music video serves as a prequel to the band's 2013 music video, "This Is Gospel", from the band's fourth studio album Too Weird to Live, Too Rare to Die! and the 2015 music video for "Emperor's New Clothes", from the band's fifth studio album Death of a Bachelor.

 The video begins with a news report explaining that an artifact has been stolen.
 It cuts to a mob of armed assassins breaking into Brendon Urie's home.
-Urie texts his girlfriend to delay her arrival, and defeats the burglars by various comical and/or morbid means, such as lassoing them into fans by the neck or driving knives into their faces.
-Urie's girlfriend then arrives, whereupon they hug their way to the bedroom.
-When she notices the artifact hanging on Urie's chest by a necklace, she beats him and kills him with a bat.
-She steals the key from Urie's body as heartbeats reminiscing "This Is Gospel" are heard.
+Urie defeats the burglars by various comical and/or morbid means, such as lassoing them into fans by the neck or driving knives into their faces.